theshevon/invoice-maker/readme.md

 - `DEFAULT_TIME_PERIOD`

-### Sensitive info
+### Environment Variables:

-The following parameters will need to be defined as global constants
+The following parameters will need to be defined as environment variables:

 - `SENDER_EMAIL_UN`: The email address of the sending account
 - `SENDER_EMAIL_PW`: The password for the above email